pixielabs/handbook/03-project-delivery/02-general-dos-donts.md

 - Do write recurring tasks as Sidekiq jobs and schedule them using sidekiq-cron.
   This has proved time-and-again to most reliably cover all the weird edge cases.
+- Do use [squoosh](https://squoosh.app/) to compress images & pick appropriate formats for them.

 ## Don'ts
 - Don't use Heroku Scheduler; it doesn't guarantee a run and we've had business